 Verifications are handled by college financial aid offices; don’t send documentation to the Federal processor.
 If errors are found, the financial aid officer will make necessary corrections with an electronic process.
 You will receive a new SAR Information Acknowledgement from the Central Processor so you know what corrections were made.
 Corrections could affect financial aid estimates that were sent to you earlier.
 If your awards change significantly, the Financial Aid Office will send you a revised Award Letter.

-While most students selected will fall into the Standard Verification Group, some may be chosen for one of the other four groups.
+While most students selected will fall into the Standard Verification Group, some may be chosen for one of the other groups.
 The Financial Aid office will send a Verification Worksheet for your appropriate verification group to you at your permanent address.
 It is extremely important that you submit the information that is requested in your verification worksheet.

 Requesting A Tax Return Transcript